FrankieBDev/Web-Dev-Movie-Assignment/README.md

 ---
 **TL;DR**
-- An Web App which allows users to search and browse movies.
+- A Web App which allows users to search and browse movies.

 - Tech Stack:
   - React.js